rowanlees/copyzomboidmods-.net/README.md

 # copyzomboidmods
-Provides a quick way for you to copy zomboid mods from your steam workshop folder to your user Zomboid mods folder e.g. C:\Users\user\Zomboid\mods.
+Provides a quick way for you to copy Project Zomboid mods from your steam workshop folder to your user Zomboid mods folder e.g. C:\Users\user\Zomboid\mods.

 This is useful if you run Zomboid with the -nosteam launch option, which in itself is useful for hosting zomboid servers directly from the game with lower load times.
 When launched this way, mods are picked up from the C:\Users\user\Zomboid\mods folder rather than the Steam workshop folder.